 • A tax free savings account may be a good vehicle in which to house education savings if you don’t expect to use the full R500 000 life time limit for longer-term savings.

-If you don’t invest for this goal, when the time comes for your child to go to university, college or any other tertiary learning institution, you will be at the mercy of funders or have to take out a personal loan or sign surety for your child to obtain a student loan.
+If you do not invest for this goal, when the time comes for your child to go to university, college or any other tertiary learning institution, you will be at the mercy of funders or have to take out a student loan or sign surety for your child to obtain a student loan.

 Funding can be hard to obtain and there are many reasons why your child may not qualify, from academic performance to your household income.